scottvr/phart/README.md

 ## New Layout Strategies

-See [LAYOUT-STRATEGIES.md](https://github.com/scottvr/phart/blob/main/LAYOUT-STRATEGIES.md) in the repo for demos.
+See [LAYOUT-STRATEGIES.md](https://github.com/scottvr/phart/blob/main/LAYOUT-STRATEGIES.md) in the repo for some examples of output.
+I have also dodcumented one of the scripts in the `examples/` directory and shown its output here in [TRIADIC_CENSUS.md](https://github.com/scottvr/phart/blob/main/TRIADIC_CENSUS.md)

 Anyone interested in representing potentially very dense and complex graphs with an ascii line-drawing generator such that they find themselves here reading this is probably someone with a fair likelyhood to find this next